The National Association of Realtor’s suggests that over 90% of buyers start their Real Estate search online.

 - Complete with descriptions, alt tags, dimensions and titles

-And avoid redundant images.
-Make it easy for your site visitors to find images by putting them in the same place on every page.
+Avoid redundant images.
+Make it easy for your site visitors to find images by putting them in the same place on every page and maintain consistent branding for your real estate graphics, just as you would for open house signs, brochures and other hard copy marketing materials.

 MONITOR YOUR SITE SPEED